It's Olive Harvest Season in Palestine: Suffering Continues

-Its that time of year again!
-For the past couple of months, Palestinian farmers have been harvesting olives from the centuries-old trees that have been in Palestinian families for generations.
+It’s that time of year again.
+Palestinian farmers are harvesting olives from the centuries-old trees that have been in Palestinian families for generations.
 As in previous years, this has been a time for families and friends to gather, to reflect on their family roots, and to be reminded of the challenges that occupation brings.

 Palestinian farmers wake up early in the morning to begin their harvest for as long as the Israeli Civil Administration will allow which is normally about three days- even though it would take weeks to harvest all of the olives.